Guyroscopic/Reliable_Transfer_over_UDP_using_C/README.md

-#Specifications:
+Specifications: \n
-#This project creates a sender and receivers that implements video file transfer over UDP protocol using Linux/GNU C sockets.
-Sender is #able to open a video file (or any file), read data chunks from file and write UDP segments, send these segments on UDP.
-Receiver must be #able to receive, reorder and write data to a file at the receiving end.
+This project creates a sender and receivers that implements video file transfer over UDP protocol using Linux/GNU C sockets.
+Sender is able to open a video file (or any file), read data chunks from file and write UDP segments, send these segments on UDP.
+Receiver must be able to receive, reorder and write data to a file at the receiving end.

 Sender:
 The sender works as follows: "Sender-filename listenport" (Command line Arguments)